-We will notify your GP that you are taking part in the study and if you agree, may also ask for a copy of your GP records now and in the future.
+We will notify your GP that your child is taking part in the study and if you agree, may also ask for a copy of his/her GP records now and in the future.

 Who is organizing and funding the research?